immcsorley/ChurnRateProject/README.md

 # Data Mining Churn Rate Project

+# High Level Summary
+In summary, this project used supervised machine learning to analyze credit card company data and build a model to predict customer churn.
+Exploratory analysis revealed that customers with lower transaction numbers and amounts, lower revolving balances, and fewer total products were more likely to churn.
+The best model, a gradient boosting model, had an AUC of .9911 and an average error rate of 7.6%.
+The model had a precision of 96% and a recall of 85.7%.
+The conclusion and recommendations suggest that the company should offer incentives such as cashback rewards and travel amenities to retain customers.

+# In depth
 This is a supervised machine learning classification project where we used predictive modeling to analyzed a credit card companies data to build a model that predicts customer churn and give suggestions to reduce churn.
 ## Table of Contents
 * [General Info](#general-information)